 Millennial purchasing power is ever-growing, and as such Millennials are major players in the business world.
 They purchase products and invest in companies that they believe contribute to global development and sustainability, offer convenient products/services, and effectively utilize technology.
 Businesses that can align with these ideals are sure to find success with Millennial consumers and investors.

-Stay tuned for our upcoming blog discussing how Millennials’ personal and corporate purchasing power is impacting B2B as they advance in the workplace.
+Check out our other blog discussing how Millennials’ personal and corporate purchasing power is impacting B2B as they advance in the workplace.

 In this three-part blog series, we will discuss the Millennial generation in regard to their consumer purchasing power and within the B2B workforce.
 We will first explore their discretionary income in the marketplace as consumers.
 Next, we will develop a better understanding of their social influence as a generation, and then conclude with a discussion of Millennial purchasing power as it pertains directly to B2B and the signage/manufacturing industry.